 What is Casual Employee in HRPro

-Casual employees are those engaged in the construction or catering industries (and under the MPF Industry Scheme) , and are employed either on a day-to-day basis or for a short-term fixed period of less than 60 days, and aged between 18 and 65.
+Casual employees are those engaged in the construction or catering industries (and under the MPF Industry Scheme), and are employed either on a day-to-day basis or for a short-term fixed period of fewer than 60 days and aged between 18 and 65.

 There are two check box options in Employee Master, HR Info Tab.
 Casual Employee under Industry Scheme and Casual Employee Under Master Trust Scheme.

-When either of this option is checked AND the employee is a Salary by Daily or Monthly Employee, as well as the No Mid-Month Payroll (in Employee Master, HR Info tab) is not checked, the Mid-Month Payroll will calculate the MPF contribution based on Non-monthly paid employee defined by Mandatory Provident Fund Schemes Authority.
+When either of these options is checked AND the employee is a Salary by Daily or Monthly Employee, as well as the No Mid-Month Payroll (in Employee Master, HR Info tab) is not checked, the Mid-Month Payroll will calculate the MPF contribution based on Non-monthly paid employee defined by Mandatory Provident Fund Schemes Authority.
 It is assumed that this employee is paying two times a month and each payroll required MPF Contributions and the payroll period of Mid-Month Payroll covered 1st to 15th and the Month End Payroll covered 16th to End of Month.

-When the option Casual Employee under Industry Scheme is checked and the employee is paid by Monthly, the Payroll Amount with be half of the Salary defined in Employee Master.
+When the option Casual Employee under Industry Scheme is checked and the employee is paid Monthly, the Payroll Amount will be half of the Salary defined in Employee Master.

 #This income band contains the daily maximum relevant income level (i.e. $1000) and the maximum amount of contribution (i.e. $50).
 If the daily income of a casual employee is more than $1000, the contributions payable by both the employer and employee will remain at $50 each day.

 Under the new contribution calculation method (as stated at http://www.mpfa.org.hk/eng/main/employer/industry_schemes.jsp), the Employer can simply check his daily income for each working day in the contribution period against the new contribution scale, and then add up the contribution amount payable for each working day to arrive at the total contribution amount payable for that contribution period.